After taking a tumble, you immediately feel pain shooting from your ankle and realize it can’t bear your weight as well.

 - Use Velcro or a fastener at the end to stabilize your wrap.

-Tips for Wrapping an Ankle Sprain
+Tips for Wrapping a Sprained Ankle

 - Soap and water (to clean your ankle before wrapping).